 Entering his eighth year of Priestly ministry, Fr.
 Pat exclaims “I can honestly say that I have never experienced such joy and happiness in my life.
 It was the best decision I’ve ever made.”

 Fr.
 Pat graduated from Archbishop O’Hara high school in Kansas City, MO in 1988.
 He received his Bachelor of Science degree in Management Information Systems from Park University in Parkville, MO.
 He did his graduate work and formation for priestly ministry at Mundelein Seminary in Chicago.

 Fr.
-Pat enjoys volunteer firefighting, watching sports, and playing PS4 sports games with our Associate Pastor Fr.
-Dan Morris.
+Pat enjoys volunteer firefighting, watching sports, and playing PS4 sports games with friends.
 He also enjoys many facets of technology and computers.
 Most of all, he enjoys simply hanging out with “good company” or watching a good movie or television program with friends.

 “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong.”
 2 Corinthians 12:9-10